 4. SPLI plans will mostly come with low interest rates but these are guaranteed and tax-deferred.
 Also, keep in mind that the death benefit from these policies incurs no federal income tax and avoids any delays on probate.
 This can be a great plus for anyone, especially, larger estates.

 5. Single premium life insurance is classified as a modified endowment contract (MEC).

 This subjects SPWL plans to 10% IRS penalty if you withdraw or borrow from gains before age 59 ½.
 And yes, some single premium life insurance plans can be custom-designed to be non-MEC.

 Also, remember that MEC only becomes an issue if your permanent life insurance plan has or going to carry substantial cash values.

 6. Loans and withdrawals can affect your cash values and death benefit.

 These plans best serve those who dump in the money and forget about it for a long time; or sometimes for the rest of their lives.
 Remember, this is excess cash that you want to leave behind for your beneficiaries and you can live well without it.

-The plans we offer are guaranteed single premium life insurance options that do not carry the market risk.
+The plans we offer are guaranteed single-pay or limited-pay life insurance options that do not carry the market risk.